 Bank of Ireland Tracker mortgage loans use the ECB Repo rate which is also NOT impacted by Benchmark Reform.

-It is hoped that there will be more clarity on replacement TERM rates in early 2020 and we will update this information as soon as we know.
+As we await further clarity, replacement rates available to customers will include fixed rates and Central Bank rates.
+It is hoped that there will be more clarity on replacement term rates in mid-late 2020 and we will update this information as soon as we know more.